TheStarAlight/eTraj.jl/docs/src/theory2_trajectory_simulation_phase_methods.md

 Finally, electrons with similar final momenta (i.e., in the same small box of the final momentum grid) would be collected by summing up the probabilities they carry: ``W_{\bm{p}} = \sum_i{W_i}``, and the final momentum spectrum is given by ``W_{\bm{p}}``.

+[^ShvetsovShilovski_2012]: N. I. Shvetsov-Shilovski *et al.*, Ionization in elliptically polarized pulses: Multielectron polarization effects and asymmetry of photoelectron momentum distributions, *Phys.
+Rev. A* **85**, 023428 (2012).
+DOI: [10.1103/PhysRevA.85.023428](https://dx.doi.org/10.1103/PhysRevA.85.023428)

 ## Quantum Trajectory Monte Carlo (QTMC)

-Compared with the CTMC, the QTMC scheme endows each electron trajectory with a quantum phase ``\Phi`` based on the Feynman path-integral approach.
+Compared with the CTMC, the QTMC scheme endows each electron trajectory with a quantum phase ``\Phi`` based on the Feynman path-integral approach [^Li_2014].
 The phase gets acculmulated during the electron's excursion and is expressed as
 ```math
 \Phi = - \int_{t_0}^\infty \left[ \frac{p^2}{2} + V(\bm{r}) + I_{\mathrm{p}} \right] \mathrm{d}t.